Skip to content

 $ twine upload dist/*

-Twine prompts for your PyPI username and password (or API token).
+Twine prompts for a username and password.
+PyPI removed password-based authentication in April 2024; the username must be __token__ and the password an API token starting with pypi-.
 To avoid interactive prompts, set credentials via environment variables or a .pypirc file.

 Upload to TestPyPI